ekosistema/audio-tools/README.md

 This function converts WAV, OGG, and FLAC files to MP3 format.

-- You will be asked to provide the path to the folder containing the audio files.
+- You will be asked to provide the path to the folder containing the audio files (press Enter to use the current directory).
 - The script will create a new folder named `converted_mp3` in the specified directory.
 - All converted files will be saved in the `converted_mp3` folder.